drobotaa/pp5api/README.md

 Welcome to **Offers24**, your trusted platform for accessing and sharing the latest offers from various businesses, companies, or even individual users.
 This project enables users to not only browse offers but also post their own, facilitating a dynamic marketplace of deals and promotions from a wide range of sources.
 ![alt Offers24 HomePage](./staticfiles/build/static/images/frontpage.png)

+# Project Goals and Intentions

+The **Offers24** platform was developed with the intention of creating a centralized hub where users can easily discover, post, and interact with various offers from businesses or individual marketers.
+The key goals behind the creation of this application are:

+- **Offer Discovery**: To provide users with an easy-to-use platform for discovering offers from different categories, be it from companies, stores, or individuals, allowing them to stay up-to-date with the best deals available globally.
+- **User Engagement**: To encourage community interaction by enabling users to comment on, share, and discuss various offers, thereby fostering a collaborative environment where users can make informed decisions.
+- **Marketplace Empowerment**: To give both businesses and individuals a platform where they can promote their offers and engage directly with potential customers, driving traffic and visibility for their deals.

 ## Features

 ### Existing Features